Coming to America: Cast

-The cast also includes: Vondie Curtis-Hall as a basketball game vendor; Garcelle Beauvais as a royal rose bearer; Victoria Dillard as a royal personal bather; as well as the film debuts of Ruben Hudson as a street hustler and Cuba Gooding Jr. as a boy getting a haircut.
+The cast also includes: Vondie Curtis-Hall as a basketball game vendor who recognizes Akeem; Garcelle Beauvais, Feather, and Stephanie Simon as the royal rose bearers; Victoria Dillard as a royal personal bather; Elaine Kagan as a telegraph lady who wires Semmi's message for more money to King Joffer; as well as the film debuts of Ruben Hudson as a street hustler, and Cuba Gooding Jr. as a boy getting a haircut at the time when Akeem and Semmi arrive in Queens.

-Don Ameche and Ralph Bellamy reprise their roles as Mortimer and Randolph Duke respectively from Landis's Murphy-starring comedy film Trading Places (1983).
+Don Ameche and Ralph Bellamy reprise their roles as Mortimer and Randolph Duke respectively from Landis's Murphy-starring comedy film Trading Places (1983) who have become homeless after the events of the film and receive money from Akeem.
 A segment of the Trading Places score can be heard during their scene.

-According to Hall, Paramount Pictures insisted on having a white actor in the cast.
-Paramount Pictures provided a list of three white performers, and Murphy and Hall chose Louie Anderson because they knew him and liked him.

 As previously indicated, Coming to America features Murphy and Hall in several different roles, of different races and genders.
 Following the success of this film, this became a Murphy staple, as seen in four later films: Vampire in Brooklyn (1995); The Nutty Professor (1996) and its sequel (2000); and Norbit (2007).

 Production

 Coming to America reunited star Eddie Murphy with director John Landis.
 The two men had previously worked together on the comedy hit Trading Places.
 Landis recalled the differences in working with Murphy on the two movies: "The guy on Trading Places was young and full of energy and curious and funny and fresh and great.
 The guy on Coming to America was the pig of the world...
 But I still think he's wonderful in the movie."
 Murphy said:

 Despite the experience, Landis and Murphy collaborated again six years later on Beverly Hills Cop III.

 South African chorus Ladysmith Black Mambazo sings Mbube during the opening sequence (the song also known as The Lion Sleeps Tonight).
 The group has since recorded several different versions of Mbube; however, the version heard in Coming to America had not been released on its soundtrack or on CD as of 2006.
+A promotional song for the film, also titled "Coming to America", was written and performed by The System.

 Murphy received a personal salary of $8 million for his work on the film, plus 15% of film rentals.
 Landis received $600,000, plus 10% of gross receipts.

-Landis's calling card/easter egg, "See You Next Wednesday", appears on a science-fiction movie poster in the subway station after Lisa storms off the train.
+Landis's calling card ("See You Next Wednesday") appears as an "easter egg" within the film, on a science-fiction movie poster in the subway station after Lisa storms off the train.

-A promotional song for the film, also titled "Coming to America", was written and performed by The System.